California Dreams Tour: Reception

 The tour received positive reviews from music critics.
 Bridget Jones from Stuff NZ gave it an excellent review.
 She said "There was no doubt her fans were left with a truly sweet taste in their mouths after one of the most extravagant and fun performances Vector Arena has seen in a long time".
 Bernadette McNulty from The Daily Telegraph gave it four out of five stars, complimenting storyline of the tour itself.
 She had noted "Her California Dreams tour is less of a pop concert and more of a megawatt jukebox musical."
 They had said that it features all the glitz and glamour, but said that the music lacks a few and it doesn't leave a trace to remember.
 Jon Mitchell from MTV reviewed the concert at Uniondale and said that "The show stuck so impressively to its storyline about Perry's travels through Candy Land in pursuit of "the baker's boy" that it could almost be a jukebox Broadway musical in the vein of "Rock of Ages" or "Mamma Mia."

 Joseph Brannigan Lynch from Entertainment Weekly reviewed the tour through the night in New Jersey, which featured Robyn.
 He gave it a positive review, but said: "Say what you will about Katy Perry—sure, she has a weak singing voice and her songs are mostly devoid of substance—but as a courier of frothy delights and eye-catching effulgence, she's become one of today's most-satisfying pop stars."
 Metro.co.uk gave it a positive review.
 They had said, "The show had a sweet theme and Katy performed in a front of a candy cane staircase against a backdrop of giant lollipops in a characteristically outlandish outfit of glittery fishnet stockings, a sparkly heart-shaped corset and a bright pink tutu."
 John Mitchell from MTV News gave the concert a very positive review.
 He had said "It was colorful, triumphant and the perfect way to end a near-perfect pop show" and also added, "Unlike many of her dance-pop contemporaries (think Lady Gaga or Britney Spears), Perry left most of the dancing to her talented backup troupe, who were introduced individually during solos to popular candy-related songs."
 Emily Mackay from NME gave it a positive review.

 Accolades

 Broadcasts and recordings

-Perry's performance during Rock in Rio was broadcast live in Brazil on Multishow, Globo.com, and Rede Globo, and aired internationally was streamed live on the video sharing website YouTube.
-In March 2012 Perry announced via Twitter the release of her autobiographical documentary Katy Perry: Part of Me, which was released on July 5, 2012 with Paramount Pictures and contains clips from various shows.
-Most of live performances were recorded on November 23, 2011.
+Perry's performance at the Rock in Rio festival was broadcast live in Brazil on Multishow, Globo.com, and Rede Globo, and aired live, internationally, on YouTube.
+In March 2012, Perry announced, via Twitter, the release of her autobiographical documentary, Katy Perry: Part of Me, to be released on July 5, 2012 with Paramount Pictures.
+The "rockumentary" contains various behind-the-scenes interview clips and performances from the tour, with most being recorded in Los Angeles on November 23, 2011.

 Set list

-This set list is from the show on June 15, 2011 in Columbia, Maryland.
+This set list is from the show on June 15, 2011 in Columbia, South Carolina.
 It is not intended to represent all concerts for the tour.